Dongw1126/Auto-Resume-Downloads/README.md

 <br>
 <img src="https://user-images.githubusercontent.com/48395704/108146248-2a6af480-7110-11eb-8c14-a04658488ce5.png" width="42%" height="42%">

 Auto Download Resume Chrome extension
+(⚠️ In some cases, Auto Resume Downloads are disabled by the Chrome browser API spec.
+Sorry, but in that case, please toggle the extension's switch off and on to resume your downloads.)

 ## Features
 * Automatically resume downloading